-These successes have also slowed, but not eliminated, the rate of saltwater intrusion.
-Poor quality water naturally exists within the Upper Floridan aquifer and water becomes increasingly more mineralized just west of the Midway area near Navarre Beach.
-Coastal areas of Walton County near the eastern extent of Choctawhatchee Bay also have naturally-occurring poor quality water.
-Pumping from the Upper Floridan aquifer has reduced water levels and resulted in the movement of poor water quality towards potable water wells.
-Saline water within the Upper Floridan aquifer below the Gulf of Mexico may be moving laterally landward.
+These successes have slowed, but not eliminated, the rate of saltwater intrusion.
+Also, naturally-occurring poor quality Floridan aquifer groundwater include coastal areas of Walton County near the eastern extent of Choctawhatchee Bay and more mineralized water just west of the Midway area near Navarre Beach.
+Pumping from the Floridan aquifer has reduced water levels and monitoring data indicates that poor water quality may be moving towards potable water wells.
+Further, saline water within the Floridan aquifer below the Gulf of Mexico may be moving laterally landward.

-Marked recovery in Mary Esther water levels since 2000 is evident in Figure 4 and the shift from coastal to inland withdrawals contributing to recovery of Upper Floridan water levels is illustrated in Figure 5.
-Recovery trends are positive through 2017, but water levels have declined since and are currently about 75 feet below mean sea level (MSL) near the center of the cone of depression and the rate of movement of the saltwater interface in coastal areas of all three counties is uncertain.

-Efforts to stabilize or reduce coastal Floridan withdrawals and develop alternative water sources have been partially successful in Region II.
+Marked recovery in Mary Esther water levels since 2000 is evident in Figure 4 and the shift from coastal to inland withdrawals contributing to recovery of Floridan water levels is illustrated in Figure 5.
+Efforts to stabilize or reduce coastal Floridan withdrawals and develop alternative water sources have been partially successful but need to continue in Region II.